techpubs-mf/style-guide-original/docs/voice-and-tone.md

 Here are a few guidelines you can follow to achieve a balanced tone in your writing:

 - Stay away from jargon or idioms.
-See Use plain language.
+See [Use plain language](#use-plain-language).
 - Write in active voice and present tense whenever possible.
-See Be active and present.
+See [Be active and present](#be-active-and-present).
 - Use contractions, such as isn't, don't, and can't.
-See Contractions in HID docs.
+See [Contractions](grammar-and-word-choice.md#contractions).
 - Write precisely and concretely.
 - Avoid qualitative language, such as calling things easy or simple.
 What's easy for one user might be challenging for another.